 For many fastpackers and ultralight backpackers who prioritize a light pack, choosing the best ultralight sleeping pad is a balancing act between weight, warmth, and durability.
-We do whatever it takes to carry the lightest, smallest item for each of our needs.
-When it comes to a sleeping pad, it often means we’re carrying just a tiny square of thin foam — barely enough for our shoulders and hips — or a scary-light inflatable pad with fabric as thin as a newspaper.
+We do whatever it takes to carry the lightest, smallest item for each of our needs to minimize pack weight.

-Make sure to check out our best fastpacking packs, best ultralight tents, and best ultralight sleeping bags guides as well!
+Also, make sure to check out our guides on the best fastpacking packs, best ultralight tents, and best ultralight sleeping bags!

 Best Ultralight Sleeping Pads